chuck21619/TypePublic/README.md

 Not entirely sure what should go here outside of replicating the Toolbar.
 But this is

 # Actions

-Actions are a feature of type that would separate it from every other editor.
-The idea is to automate repetitive and manual tasks that come with writing through text commands.
+Actions are a way to automate repetitive and 	manual tasks that come with writing through text commands.

 You can think of **“Find/Find & Replace”** as an action.
-It is a string of repetitive actions that have been automated to diminish the task of finding every instance of a word and manually replacing it.
+As it is a string of repetitive actions that have been automated to diminish the task of finding every instance of a word and manually replacing it.

-So what if instead of “Find and replace” it was “Bold every ##Headline”, “Create a 2x2 table”, or “Unfold all lines.”
+So instead of just “Find and replace” you could say, “Bold every ##Headline”, “Create a 2x2 table”, or “Unfold all lines.”
 Commands like these would take time to complete manually, but by using an action, they’d be instantaneous.

 ## Action Bar
 [EXAMPLE](https://www.figma.com/file/SYqD5LWkzhuOmtJCYjvOkMTz/Type?node-id=2518%3A7384)

+*Similar to the command palette in Sublime Text*

 Action queries occur in the Action bar.
 This pop up at the top of the workspace and contains a text field(s) and buttons.
 This is where **Find/Find & Replace** input would appear if you used ⌘F or ⌘⇧F (or if you opened the action bar and typed “Find” and hit enter)

 ## Fuzzy Queries